These are the best sales books for your 2019 reading list.

 The Presentation Secrets of Steve Jobs

 Renowned business communication expert Carmine Gallo picks the perfect subject for a book on sales presentations in The Presentation Secrets of Steve Jobs, exploring the iconic Apple founder’s most memorable techniques in comprehensive, detailed analysis.
-Take notes and apply to your next presentation.
+Take notes and apply to your next sales presentation.

 Published in 1960, Psycho-Cybernetics is one of the all-time heavyweights in the world of self-improvement.
 The concepts of visualization and positive thinking were forged in this book, which has sold over 35 million copies – for good reason.
 Just read for yourself and change your life for the better.